 Case V (i.e. rental) losses may be carried back and offset against Case V income of the preceding period and any remaining loss may be carried forward for offset against future Case V income.
-A Case IV loss may be offset against other Case IV income of the same accounting period and then carried forward against future Case IV income.
-(Section 399 TCA).

 12.4 Other losses

 It should be noted that specific provisions apply to losses from dealing in residential development land (section 644AA and 644C TCA).